-We’re not all so lucky to be graced with antique white oak planks—some hardwood floors have an unmistakable orange tinge, others have a weird grain, and a few are simply beaten up beyond repair.
+We’re not all so lucky to be graced with antique white oak planks—some hardwood floors have an unmistakable orange tinge; others have a weird grain; and a few are simply beaten up beyond repair.
 But that doesn’t mean the only solution is to rip everything up and start fresh.

 Why not try painting them first?
-Not only is it more sustainable (think of all the trees you’ll save), but it’s also budget-friendly.
-Whether you choose to add a lick of lipstick red to your bathroom or give your living room an airy gallery look with a coat of true white, you’ll be surprised what a paint can and a roller can achieve.
+Not only is it more sustainable (think of all the trees you’ll save), it’s budget-friendly.
+Whether you choose to add a lick of lipstick red to your bathroom or give your living room an airy gallery look with a coat of true white, you’ll be surprised what a paint can and roller can achieve.
 Here are a few ideas to get you started.

 Choose the Brightest Shade You Can Find

 Color-obsessed Kate Rheinstein Brodsky of KRB didn’t hesitate to cover every last floorboard in her century-old East Hampton, New York, home in jewel tones: The living room got a grass green base, while the sunroom received a fuchsia checkerboard treatment.
 But perhaps the most striking moment is a blush guest bathroom that welcomes you with a bright dose of C2 Paint’s Stampede underfoot.
 She paired the daring hue with a white claw-foot tub and floral curtains for a room that feels like a cozy hug.

 Fashion designer Emily Adams Bode and Aaron Aujla of Green River Project are fearless when it comes to their downtown Manhattan apartment.
 They push every surface to its limits, cladding walls in coffee-stained Douglas fir and painting brick features in a vivid Yves Klein Blue.
 The plywood flooring is stained black, a warm backdrop to all the natural wood.